Brandon-C92/US_Southern_Border_Metrics/README.md

 ![image](https://github.com/Brandon-C92/US_Southern_Border_Metrics/assets/161045627/5b610c82-2bb1-4740-b43b-5016358fedde)
 Fig 9.
 Overview of Code that compiles Mann-Whitney Test

-Providing both data tests, previous data anylysis and plot, we can indeed confirm the Alternate Hypothesis (H1) and reject the Null Hypothesis.
+Providing both data tests, previous data analysis and plot, we can indeed confirm the Alternate Hypothesis (H1) and reject the Null Hypothesis.
 Alternative Hypothesis (H1): There is a significant difference in the mean apprehension numbers between individuals from Mexico and those from other countries proves to be true.

 # Predictive Forcasting